Buying Guide

 Current retail prices range from roughly $4,500 for a mini to $6,500 or more for a medium in standard leather.
 Exotic skins and limited editions go much higher.

 On resale, the Lady Dior is Dior's strongest performer.
-Classic colorways in black, beige, or grey lambskin retain approximately 60 to 80 percent of retail, depending on size and condition.
+Classic colorways in black, beige, or grey lambskin hold up better than the rest of the lineup, depending on size and condition.
 Minis tend to hold value better than larger sizes because the demand for small crossbody bags remains strong.
 Limited edition versions with unique embroidery or artist collaborations can sometimes exceed retail on the secondary market, though that is the exception, not the rule.

 The ABCDior customization program lets you personalize the strap with your initials and chosen charms.
 It is a lovely touch for personal wear.
 It does not add resale value.
 In fact, personalization can sometimes make a bag harder to resell because the next buyer may not share your initials.
 Keep that in mind.